stanna97/Loan-Prediction-Problem/README.md

 # Loan-Prediction-Problem

-BIA-610 was a Business Intelligence and Analytics lecture conducted by Professor Zachery Fienstein at Stevens Institute of Technology for Fall 2019.
+BIA-610 was a Business Intelligence and Analytics course conducted by Professor Zachery Fienstein at Stevens Institute of Technology for Fall 2019.

 Technologies used: Python